-The Student Research Training Program (SRT) is an intensive experiential learning program that engages second-year and third-year undergraduate students in the development, implementation and assessment of a community-based project.
-We partner with community-based organizations in Honduras, India, Kenya and the United States to address issues ranging from infant mortality to health care mapping to access to care for migrant populations to HIV/AIDS and substance abuse.
+The Student Research Training Program (SRT) is an intensive experiential learning program that engages second-year and third-year undergraduate students in the development, implementation, and assessment of a community-based project.
+We partner with community-based organizations in Honduras, India, Kenya, Uganda, and the United States to address issues ranging from Sickle Cell awareness to educational interventions to ocular health.

 Recycling Lessons Learned in Global Health Classes

 When I started my 8-week summer project at Triangle Residential Options for Substance Abusers, Inc., more widely known as TROSA, I had a few general expectations about how the summer would go.Read More

 To ensure you support our community partner successfully, SRT requires you to commit to significant preparation, including readings and background research.
 You will also agree to complete:

 Pre-departure workshops focused on project development and implementation

 A written report of your experience